 Joining the Project

 Coed Talylan Land Trust is a community benefit society with agroecological principles at heart.
 The wider areas of the land are to be managed as a commons through a housing co-operative but with a long term leasehold with the Trust for each plot.
-The land trust is currently benefitting from a single investor but will refinance through a membership share-offer once the second plot holder is found.
-Currently we are also submitting a Heritage Lottery Bid to refinance the conservation area.
+The land trust is currently benefiting from a single investor but will refinance once the Plots have been filled.

 As we have already taken the first OPD through planning, all the main planning surveys have been carried out.
 House drawings and maps are also available for use.
 Therefore a new planning pre-application can be submitted relatively quickly.
 It is also worth mentioning, that despite being in the national park, the first OPD was agreed at committee unanimously and the OPD values fits with the Bannau Brycheiniog’s ambitious new management plan regarding sustainable development.

-The premium of the lease of a Plot is currently placed at £50,000 and a small srvice charge is paid to the CTLT to go towards maintence of shared infrastrucutre, and between the plot holders there may be a small retal fee to contribute to interest payments on shares.
-These details will be published shortly.
+The premium of the lease of a Plot is currently placed at £50,000 held as shares in the CTLT however, this could be paid off over time after a deposit against the Plot depending on other financial arrangements.
+A service charge is paid to the CTLT to go towards maintenance of shared infrastructure, and between the plot holders there could be an additional rental fee to contribute to any repayments and interest on loans and shares, again depending on finance.
 This means as a plot holder you must be willing to be part of securing the land and pioneer the project.
-Do get in touch for the details.
+Do get in touch for the details but this will be explained further in the webinars and open days (see below).

-Here is a link to a google map that show the land with the proposed plot outlines:
+Here is a link to a google map that show the land with the proposed plot outlines.
+You will find the individual plots in the legend to the left.

 MAP – PLOT OUTLINES

-If you are interested in this opportunity please fill in this Expresion of Interest form below.
+If you are interested in this opportunity please fill in this Expression of Interest form below.

 Coed Talylan: OPD Plot – Expression of Interest

-We will have two open days on the 8th and 11th August and we will also hold 1 webinar for applicants to ask questions on the 27th August
+We will have two open days on the 24th January and 7th February we will also hold 2 webinars for applicants to ask questions in December and February (dates and time TBC).

 Hi, I am interested in this opportunity.
 I have relevant experience and skills and am in a good position to make a commitment, with the resources required.